Mine-and-blade-admin/Battlegear2/README.md

 ``./battlegear-getsrc.cmd``
 on a windows environment

-Remember to set the exeuction bit to true on the unix enviroment
+Remember to set the execution bit to true on the unix environment

 When the project is in a more mature state I will also include another script (likely an ant script) to retrieve the fully compiled and packaged code